-Diversity at Prep means a commitment to creating an inclusive and safe school environment in which members with a variety of identities (including race, gender, marital status, sexual orientation, political beliefs, physical disability, ethnicity, socioeconomic level, age, and religion) can thrive.
+Diversity at Prep means a commitment to creating an inclusive and safe school environment in which members with a variety of identities (including ethnicity, gender, marital status, sexual orientation, political beliefs, physical and learning disability, socioeconomic level, age, and religion) can thrive.

 Diversity is integral to Santa Fe Prep’s academic program and improves all aspects of our students’ education by fostering multiple perspectives and encouraging students to challenge their assumptions, improve critical thinking, and consider new perspectives.